-The collaborative aspect of Google Docs was great, they thought, but they wanted something more visual that would track ideas in a way similar to how the mind works—something simple, endlessly expandable and pleasant to use.
+They wanted a mind mapper that tracked ideas in a way similar to how the brain works.
+Something simple, expandable, and pleasant to use.

-But other apps were either free and not collaborative, or collaborative but not free, so there was a game opening for making a product that ticked both boxes.
+But other apps were either free and not collaborative, or collaborative but not free.
+There was a game opening for making a product that ticked both boxes.

-You can organize subtopics and the subtopics of subtopics in a highly visible way that lets you intuitively see hierarchy.
-The effect is not unlike a tree’s gnarled branches reaching out, or the central nervous system.
+You can organize subtopics and the subtopics of subtopics in a highly visible way.
+This lets you intuitively see hierarchy.
+It reminds one of a tree’s gnarled branches reaching out, or the central nervous system.

 Front and center

 Coggle users can take advantage of real time collaboration and share mind maps with as many colleagues as they like.
-Several users can add or edit branches on the same diagram simultaneously, and the application automatically saves every change made.
+Several users can add or edit branches on the same diagram simultaneously.
+And the application automatically saves every change made.